BuildFarBox/FarBox-Help/docs/1 Head First/1 writting.md

 - Title is the title of post (if you don't like to use the filename by default)
 - Tags can set the tags of post
 - Status is the status of your post, default value (if not declared) is `public`.
 Usually, the post list of your site contains the posts whose status is `public`.
+- URL is the address of your post, if not necessary, do not customize it.

 > If you want to learn more about the properties/configs of a post, please check [>Configs of Post](http://doc.farbox.com/read/post-configs)